 Key issue Did the Scottish Government (or others where relevant) agree to the recommendation?
-Progress against delivery Notes and additional information Victim centred approach fund - details from the Scottish Government on how this fund is helping the victims of crimes and their families Yes Some information has been provided.
+Progress against delivery Notes and additional information The Committee may wish to ask several third sector groups for a view on the effectiveness of the scheme for vulnerable witnesses.
+Victim centred approach fund - details from the Scottish Government on how this fund is helping the victims of crimes and their families Yes Some information has been provided.
 The Scottish Government's Vision for Justice refers to funding being allocated for projects in March 2022.
 The Scottish Government has said that total funding of £48m over the period 2022-2025 to 20 different organisations supporting victims and survivors of crime was announced in March 2022, through the Victim Centred Approach Fund.
-The Committee is to ask several third sector groups for a view on the availability of sufficient funding for the victim fund.
+The Committee may wish to ask several third sector groups for a view on the availability of sufficient funding for the victim fund.
 Long-term actions (within this parliamenta ary session) Barnahus - update from the Scottish Government on its plans for the introduction of Barnahus facilities in Scotland and roll-out of these facilities, including incorporating the Joint Investigative Interview in its working Yes In its Programme for Government 22/23, the Scottish Government has said it will set out the next steps in ensuring access to "Bairns' Hoose" services for all children referred for support.
-The Committee wrote to the Cabinet Secretary for Justice and Veterans for an update on 23 Feb 2023.
-Information is included in the women and children part in the prison reform section.